mkordas/tips-on-agile/presentation/01-mindset.md

 ### Things determined by a Mindset

 ##### Our goals
-- Goal is to prove others that you have skills
+- Goal is to prove others that you have skills, you choose easy goals
-- You choose easy goals
+- You choose hard goals knowing that you may fail

 ##### Reactions to failure
 - Being upset, going somewhere else